 Bed Bugs and Clothing

-If you notice live bed bugs on your clothing, toss your clothes into a hot dryer.
-The clothing must be in the dryer for at least 30 minutes at a temperature of at least 120 degrees to kill all the bugs.
+If you notice live bed bugs on your clothing, you can simply toss your clothes into a hot dryer.
+The clothing must be in the dryer for at least 30 minutes at a temperature of at least 120 degrees to properly kill the bugs.

 Bed Bugs on Other Surfaces

-If you have peeling wallpaper or open spaces in your baseboards, the infestation has probably spread from your beds and into sofas, walls, flooring, and other areas.
-You’ll have to deal with these areas while you are tackling your bedding and clothing.
-Vacuum, spray, and steam the spaces you can, but if you find it difficult or don’t have the right tools, you may need to enlist the help of a professional.
+If you notice peeling wallpaper or open spaces in the baseboard, it means the infestation problem has spread from your beds and into sofas, walls, flooring, and other areas.
+You will have to deal with these areas while you are tackling your bedding and clothing.
+Vacuum, spray, and steam the spaces you can, but if you find it difficult or don’t have the right tools, you may need to enlist the help of a professional service.

 Did you find this article useful?
 I hope so.
 Please consider helping me cover the cost of producing and publishing content like this.
 Click the “buy me a coffee” button below and it’ll take you to a fast, simple and safe way to make a contribution.
 Thank you very much for helping.